StevenGnt/chaney/README.md

 4. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)

+## Finance Data Configuration

+To use your personal finance data instead of the example data:

+1. Copy the example file: `cp public/finance-data.example.json public/finance-data.json`
+2. Edit `public/finance-data.json` with your own accounts, transactions, and thresholds

+The app automatically uses your personal file if it exists (falling back to the example otherwise).
+Your personal data is git-ignored and never committed.

 ## Available Scripts

 ### Development